oat-sa/taohub-articles/faq/convert-tao-pci-to-ims-pci.md

 ## Bundle PCI
 - remove handling of the prompt (in tpl, runtime, creator states...).
 This most probably will trigger the removal of `containerEditor` and of the portableLib `OAT\util\html`, but not always
-- replace any reference to shared librairies to their equivalent in `portableLib`
+- replace any reference to shared libraries to their equivalent in `portableLib`
 - make sure any JS files that is part of the PCI get a proper requireJS path

 		'parccTei/pciCreator/ims/graphLineAndPointInteraction/runtime/wrappers/setOfPoints',